EntilZha/PyFunctional/README.md

 ## Introduction
 `ScalaFunctional` is a Python package that makes working with data easy.
 It takes inspiration from several sources that include Scala collections, Apache Spark RDDs, Microsoft LINQ and more generally functional programming.
 It also offers native reading and writing of data formats such as text, csv, and json files.
-Support for SQLite3, other databases, and compressed files is planned.
+Support for SQLite3, other databases, and compressed files is planned for the next release.

 The combination of these ideas makes `ScalaFunctional` a great choice for declarative transformation and analysis of data.